David Mayer (historian)

 In 2016, Mayer discovered that he had been placed on a U.S. security list because a Chechen militant called Akhmed Chatayev, who was wanted by US authorities, had used the alias 'David Mayer'.
 The case of mistaken identity meant Mayer could not travel to the US or receive mail from the US.

 As of November 2020, Mayer was still encountering bureaucratic problems as a result of his name being on a watchlist.
-One result of this appeared in December of 2024 even after his death.
+One result of this appeared in December 2024 even after his death.

 As a theatre historian, his work centres on the "drama of the long 19th century and with the late-Victorian stage’s many links with early [silent] film."
 In 2012, he received the American Society for Theatre Research (ASTR) Distinguished Scholar Award.
 In 2017, Mayer supported a campaign to save Harker's Studio, one of the last theatre scenery workshops in the UK.

 His publications include Stagestruck Filmmaker, about the film director D.W.
 Griffith and Harlequin in His Element: The English Pantomime, 1806–1836.